 While recording for Dancing Cat Records, Led produced a number of solo projects, duets, and a project with Allison Krauss, Jerry Douglas, and other bluegrass legends called Waltz of the Wind.
 He has worked with Dolly Parton, Chet Atkins, and many other Nashville notables.
 Back at home, he has shared his talents on recordings with most of Hawaii's top talents, including Aunty Genoa Keawe, Barney Isaacs, The Ho`opi`i Brothers, Melveen Leed, the Pahinui Brothers, Amy Hanaiali`i, and countless others.
 In 2008, Led formed his own recording company, Jus' Press Productions, and released his Force of Nature CD, with 12-string virtuoso Mike Kaawa.
 The album earned a Grammy nomination in 2009 and won Led and Mike the Favorite Entertainer Award at the 2009 Na Hoku Hanohano Awards.

-Led tours the US extensively and has also appeared in Belgium, Germany, Canada, Japan, and Tahiti.
+Led tours the US extensively and has also appeared in Belgium, Germany, Canada, Japan, Australia, and Tahiti.

-When home in Hawaii, Led can be found on Sunday evenings at Kona Brewing Company in Hawaii Kai where local talent and visiting musicians from the four corners of the globe drop in to join the "back yard" party.
+When home in Hawaii, Led can be found on Saturday evenings at Honey's at the Ko`olau Golf Course in Kaneohe, where local talent and visiting musicians from the four corners of the globe drop in to join the "back yard" party.

 "Force of Nature" Press Photo

 High Res Press Photo - Led & Mike